 Permit Fees and Monitoring - Congress has authorized the National Park Service to charge location fees for the use of park lands and facilities for filming purposes.
 Site use charges will be estimated based on the information you provide in your application.

 Scientific Research and Collecting Permit

 Scientific or Research Permits are separate from Special Use Permits and are required before conducting any research within the park.
 This permit is required for most scientific activities pertaining to natural resources or social science studies in National Park System areas that involve fieldwork, specimen collection, and/or have the potential to disturb resources or visitors.
 When permits are required for scientific activities pertaining solely to cultural resources, including archeology, ethnography, history, cultural museum objects, cultural landscapes, and historic and prehistoric structures, other permit procedures apply.
 You can apply for a Scientific Research and Collecting Permit online through the National Park Service Research Permit and Reporting System.
-For more information about research at Lava Beds please contact the Chief of Natural Resources at 530-667-8106.
+For more information about research at Lava Beds please contact the Chief of Integrated Resources Management at 530-667-8103.

 Last updated: February 28, 2021